Played by: Katy Manning

-Whilst Jo was certainly a member of the team, her individualism made her stand out in UNIT and her desire to follow her own instincts and speak her mind made the Doctor and her close.
+Whilst Jo was certainly a member Of The team, her individualism made her stand out in UNIT and her desire to follow her own instincts and speak her mind made the Doctor and her close.
 Near the end of her time with UNIT, Jo told the Brigadier that she was going to Llanfairfach even if it meant resigning.
 (The Green Death)

-Although she had been aware of the Doctor’s ability to regenerate, she was sceptical when she met his eleventh incarnation at the fake funeral the Shansheeth held for him.
+Although she had been aware Of The Doctor’s ability to regenerate, she was sceptical when she met his eleventh incarnation At The fake funeral the Shansheeth held for him.
 She accepted his new form after confirming he knew everything that “her” Doctor had told her and knew about her.
-(Death of the Doctor)
+(Death Of The Doctor)

 Jo accepted a gun when it was offered to her, even after the Doctor declined it.
 (The Eight Doctors)